-The DHS may suspend or terminate the Medicaid enrollment of any provider according to DHS 106.06, Wis.
+The DHS (Department of Health Services) may suspend or terminate the Medicaid enrollment of any provider according to DHS 106.06, Wis.
 Admin.
 Code.

 The suspension or termination may occur if both of the following apply:

 - The DHS finds that any of the grounds for provider termination are applicable. - The suspension or termination will not deny members access to services.